irishorng/RecordLinkage_GunViolenceIncidents/README.md

 # data_processing.R
 Multiple steps were carried out to clean and prepare the data
-- first enter the file paths of your GVA and NVDRS data respectively as set1 and set2_complete.
+- first enter the file paths of your GVA and NVDRS data respectively.
 - make sure the data only includes incidents from 2014 to 2018.
   - our GVA dataset already only contained incidents from 2014 to 2018, so we only had to do this step for the NVDRS dataset.
 - we want to represent the date that the incident occurred as a numerical variable so that we can use this number for numerical comparing.
 We calculate the `daysSinceStart` variable, which tells you the number of days since January 1, 2014 that the incident occured.